Natural Gas Report Supplements: Public Health, Agriculture, Transportation

 June 1, 2011

-The challenges posed by shale gas production have serious implications for the future of agriculture, transportation, and health in the United States.
-In this collection of articles, PCI Fellows explore what the Hughes Report means for these sectors.
+These articles are supplements to Will Natural Gas Fuel America in the 21st Century?
+(2013).
+They consider how the challenges posed by shale gas production have serious implications for the future of agriculture, transportation, and health in the United States.

 Agriculture and Natural Gas